 The founder of the ‘Dogs of the Dow’ value investing strategy posited that the reason the strategy works is because stodgy blue chips have more room to navigate their issues compared to smaller peers.
-In the meantime you typically get to pick up a higher than usual dividend yield (because the stock price has been beaten down or gone sideways for a long time) while you wait out the storm.
-Eventually many of these businesses go on to recover and you end up generating solid shareholder returns.
+In the meantime, you typically get to pick up a higher than usual dividend yield as the shares cratered.
+Eventually, many of these businesses go on to recover and you end up generating solid shareholder returns.

 I mention all this as it pretty much typifies where I think we are at with Wells Fargo (WFC) stock right now.
 (Granted, Wells is not in the Dow Jones Industrial Average but with a $200 billion market-cap it is pretty big).
 Now, as far as I can see the San Francisco based bank faces three issues right now; two self-inflicted, the third not so much.

 The first is an account fraud scandal which has dragged on for a while now.
 Essentially bank employees were opening fictitious accounts without customers’ knowledge, thereby giving the appearance of increased cross-selling of financial products and thereby boosting their own sales figures.
 Unfortunately these kinds of corporate culture scandals seem to typify large bank stocks and pop up periodically.

 Anyway, this has so far cost the bank a few billion dollars in legal fees and fines, not to mention the former CEO’s resignation.
 Indeed total litigation costs of $1,500m in 4Q19 helped drag quarterly earnings down to the $2,800m mark (circa 60¢ per share).
 Not good.